kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 To enable pod-to-pod communication using pod hostnames, you must do the following:
 1. Set up a [headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services)
-with a `job-name` selector matching your job name.
+with a valid label selector for the pods created by your job.
 This will trigger `kube-dns` to cache the hostnames of the pods running your job.
+One easy way to do this is to use the `job-name: <your-job-name>` selector.
 2. Update your Job spec with the following: `subdomain: <headless-svc-name>` where `<headless-svc-name>` must match the name of your headless service exactly.